 |Replate||Website||Prepared foods, smaller volume|

 - Check out this flyer to learn about what materials can be disposed of in the green organics cart.

 - Need educational materials and signage?
 Check out Zero Waste Marin, CalRecycle, and Marin Sanitary Service for resources.

-- Check out Marin Sanitary Service "Where does it go, Joe?" tool to help you properly sort waste
+- Access the Marin Sanitary Service' "Where does it go, Joe?" tool to help you properly sort waste